Fabric3/spring-samples/README.txt

 * The samples also contain an automated build for assembling a single-VM runtime as well as a set of runtimes that form a multi-clustered domain.
 To automatically download and build the runtimes, execute the following command from the /servers directory:

 	mvn clean install

 IV.
+Documentation

+Documentation can be found at http://docs.fabric3.org.

+IV.
 Reporting Issues